unclenachoduh/langDetect/README.md

 ## Sample data

-Sample data was created by generating a unigram file from raw Wikipedia articles about dogs.
+Sample data was created by generating unigram and n-gram files from raw Wikipedia articles about dogs.

 Those language models should not be used for practical purposes outside of being a sample here.
 If you do use them, however, that use should be guided by Wikipedia license.

 **Generating Unigram Language Models**

-I have included the short script I used to generate the Wikipedia unigram models in `src/unigramGetter.py`.
+I have included the short scripts I used to generate the Wikipedia unigram and n-gram models in `src/unigramGetter.py` and `src/ngramGetter.py`.

 From the `root` directory, run:

 `python3 src/unigramGetter.py <raw_text_folder> <output_folder>`

+`python3 src/ngramGetter.py <raw_text_folder> <output_folder>`

-For all raw text files in the source folder, it will create a unigram count model with the same name in the output folder.
+For all raw text files in the source folder, it will create an n-gram count model with the same name in the output folder.